-Domesticated Nekomata is a pet cat which transformed and eat people.
+Domesticated Nekomata is a pet cat that transformed and eats people.
 After being abandoned by owners for several years, they became vengeful Kaidan and grew the second tail.
-Japan has a strange tale about house Nekomata. in 1708, a wealthy Samurai was in deep trouble with his poltergeist house.
-He called priests and shamans but no one could ever find the reason of being haunted.
+Japan has a strange tale about the house of Nekomata. in 1708, a wealthy Samurai was in deep trouble with his poltergeist house.
+He called priests and shamans but no one could ever find the reason for being haunted.
 One day, a loyal servant noticed one of Samurai’s old cat has supernatural behaviors.
 He alarmed his master as soon as possible.
 The Samurai killed the cat with a holy arrow and then they found out the cat’s second tail appeared after death.
 Nekomata can do very powerful necromancy magic to revenge on humans.
 Sometimes they shape-shift to old rude women.

 Well, I am not supportive of believing and killing cats as demons.
 Sometimes superstitions bring sadful results.
 The culture of cutting kittens’ tails to prevent becoming a demon cat was started by the Nekomata myth.
 It is a very cruel act to cut out a kitty’s tail just because of own fear.

 Nowadays, these unwanted fears are slowly disappearing by modern cultures.
 Millions of super cute and sexy cat girl animes are coming out based on Bekeneko and Nekomata.
 Because of these adorable anime catgirls, fearful folklore creatures turned into lovely popular icons.
 I hope you enjoy the knowledge of this wonderful Bakeneko and Nekomata myth.